Kitware/CMake/Help/command/if.rst

  to that on the right.

 ``if(<variable|string> LESS_EQUAL <variable|string>)``
+ .. versionadded:: 3.7
   True if the given string or variable's value is a valid number and less than or equal to that on the right.

 ``if(<variable|string> GREATER_EQUAL <variable|string>)``
+ .. versionadded:: 3.7
   True if the given string or variable's value is a valid number and greater than or equal to that on the right.

 ``if(<variable|string> STRLESS <variable|string>)``
  True if the given string or variable's value is lexicographically less